szilvia-csernus/community-transport/README.md

 * Images have `alt` labels and other icons with inferred meanings are marked with `aria` labels.
 * For font sizes, `rem` was used throughout the site to allow the text to scale according to the users' preferred default font size.
+* All colours were tested for contrast in Chrome's Dev Tools.

 * Chrome Dev Tools' Lighthouse score is 100% for accessibility for both mobile and desktop devices.